arangodb-foxx/service-sessions/README.md

 Validates the signature against the request body.
 Returns the request body if the signature is valid for the session or HTTP 400 if the signature is invalid.

+### POST /:sessionId/nonce

+Creates a nonce.

+### PUT /:sessionId/nonce/:nonce

+Marks and validates a nonce.

 ## License

 This code is distributed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).